tman0004/theme-park-planner/README.md

 These are planned features that are not realized yet.
 - Planner page
+    - Choose different theme parks to start the plan.
     - Link the planner page's start planning button to the java path finding algorithm.
-    - Show the final path plan at the bottom of the planning page
+    - Show the final path plan at the bottom of the planning page.
 - Sign-in & Sign-up pages
     - Deploy a simple database to support user registration and login functions